-It was agreed by the S151 Officer and the council's internal auditors (PwC) that where LGSS have taken on the responsibility to undertake the functions during 2014/15, LGSS Internal Audit would complete the assurance work relating to LGSS functions, and PwC would continue to audit those aspects which remain in the direct control of the council.
+It was agreed by the S151 Officer and the council's internal auditors (PwC) that where LGSS have the responsibility to undertake the primary functions, LGSS Internal Audit would complete the assurance work relating to these LGSS functions, and PwC would continue to audit those aspects which remain in the direct control of the council.
 LGSS has worked with PwC to plan and undertake their work to ensure the full coverage required to provide the assurance opinions, whilst minimising duplication of work.